electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/knowledgeexchange/faq/audi-charging/_index.md

 ---
-title: Plug and Charge
+title: Audi Charging
-linktitle: Plug and Charge
+linktitle: Audi Charging
 description: Tips and tricks
 weight: 30
 ---

-# Problem with certificate generation
+# Problem with certificate generation for Plug&Charge

 If you receive this message, there are 3 ways you can resolve it